-There’s a catch, though: these homemade Paleo Potstickers aren’t exactly a cinch to make.
+There’s a catch, though: these homemade gluten-free potstickers aren’t exactly a cinch to make.
 I’m usually all about taking shortcuts to deliciousness (e.g. Ollie’s Cracklin’ Chicken), but sadly, we can’t always cut corners or plop stuff into an Instant Pot and hope for the best.
 My recipe for Paleo Potstickers requires more time and elbow grease than my typical creations, but believe me: these pan-fried Chinese dumplings are well worth the effort.
 Besides, like always, I’m right here to guide you through the cooking process with step-by-step photos!

 It’s no exaggeration to say that homemade dumplings are the physical embodiment of the love Asian moms have for their kids.
 Don’t believe me?
 Watch the Pixar short film Bao or the blockbuster hit Crazy Rich Asians—your eyes will spring a leak when you see how dumplings symbolize all the warm and fuzzy things Asian parents never verbalize to their children.
 Dumpling-making is a tradition that’s passed down from generation to generation.
 I still smile when I think about wrapping dumplings with my mom and grandma at our kitchen table, and happily gobbling ’em up as soon as they left the frying pan.
 Who could resist these delicate little purses of tender, meat-filled dough, sizzled to golden perfection and dipped in a vinegary sauce?

 After going paleo a decade ago, though, I refused to make a grain-free version of my favorite childhood comfort food.
 Despite gentle, consistent prodding from my hubby through the years, I just didn’t think I could do justice to my beloved pot stickers.
-That is, until a few months ago, when one of my loyal Nomsters emailed to tell me that she successfully made paleo-friendly pot stickers using my Paleo Scallion Pancake dough to make dumpling wrappers!
+That is, until one of my loyal Nomsters emailed to tell me that she successfully made paleo-friendly pot stickers using my Paleo Scallion Pancake dough to make dumpling wrappers!
 That finally tipped the scale.
 I dived headfirst into Paleo Pot Sticker experimentation, and at long last, I’m thrilled to report that I get to eat homemade pot stickers again—and you do, too!

 What’s the best plan of attack to make these potstickers?